Melbourne City FC (women): Four championships and two premierships (2015–20)

 Melbourne City CEO Scott Munn revealed that his club had been in consultation with Football Federation Australia (FFA) for over 12 months regarding the introduction of a new W-League side.
 In July 2015, Melbourne City Women's FC made Matildas co-captain Lisa De Vanna their first-ever signing.
 She is widely regarded as one of the world's best women's strikers.
 After De Vanna, the club's next foundation signings were Laura Alleway and Brianna Davey.
 In September 2015, Young Matildas Larissa Crummer, Alex Chidiac, Beattie Goad and former Adelaide United defender Monique Iannella joined the club.
 Matilda Steph Catley also signed up in September.
-Regarded as a Matlidas' fan favourite, Catley created history when she was voted as the first female to appear on the cover of the video game FIFA 16.
+Regarded as a Matildas' fan favourite, Catley created history when she was voted as the first female to appear on the cover of the video game FIFA 16.

 The club created history in its inaugural 2015–16 season, winning all 12 of its regular season games to become Premiers (regular-season winners) and becoming Champions by winning the 2016 W-League grand final, completing a perfect season.
 In the following season, City suffered a six-match winless run during the middle part of the season before storming back into the finals series and claiming a second successive championship in the 2017 grand final.
 This achievement meant the club was equal with several other clubs for the greatest number of championships won in the league.
 The club then eclipsed this record the following season when it defeated Sydney FC in the 2018 W-League grand final making it 3 championships in a row.

 City had an undefeated 2019/20 season, with 11 wins and one draw, and secured their second premiership.
 Under Head Coach Rado Vidošić, and with elite talent on the pitch such as the returning Steph Catley and new players Kyah Simon and Claire Emslie, the team went on to win the double following wins over Western Sydney Wanderers and Sydney FC in the 2020 Finals Series.
 Consequently, City became the first team in W-League history to secure four championships.

 Stadium

-Melbourne City Women play most of their home matches at the Casey Fields VFL Oval, home ground of the Casey Demons.
+Melbourne City Women play most of their home matches at Casey Fields on the ctrl cyber pitch, a pitch attached to the city football academy.
 The club also typically plays home matches and finals at AAMI Park in the city centre, home stadium of the men's team.

 The club has previously split home games between CB Smith Reserve in Fawkner, John Ilhan Memorial Reserve in Broadmeadows and Frank Holohan Reserve in Dandenong.